 - 1. Do not place Propane/LP supply tank(s) inside any structure.
 Place Propane/LP supply tank(s) outdoors. - 2.
-Only the BF10 Series can be installed in a bedroom.
-When installing in a bedroom the heater MUST be mounted to the wall (See Wall Mounting, Page 13).
-All other models cannot be installed in a bedroom.
-These units are not approved for bathroom use. - 3.
-This heater needs fresh air ventilation to run properly.
-This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
-The ODS shuts down the heater if not enough fresh air is available.
-See Air for Combustion and Ventilation, pages 7 through 9.
-If heater keeps shutting off, see Troubleshooting, pages 23 through 26. - 4.
-Keep all air openings in front, top and bottom of heater free of objects and debris to ensure adequate air for proper combustion. - 5.
+All models cannot be installed in a bathroom or bedroom. - 3.
+Keep all air openings in front, top and bottom of heater free of objects and debris to ensure adequate air for proper combustion. - 4.
 If heater shuts off, do not relight until you have provided fresh, outside air.
-If heater keeps shutting off, have it serviced. - 6.
-Do not run heater: - Where flammable liquids or vapors are used or stored. - · Under dusty conditions. - 7.
+If heater keeps shutting off, have it serviced. - 5.
+Do not run heater: - · Where flammable liquids or vapors are used or stored. - Under dusty conditions. - 6.
 Before using furniture polish, wax, carpet cleaner, or similar products, turn heater and pilot off.
-If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 8.
+If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 7.
 Do not use heater if any part has been under water.
-Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 9.
+Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 8.
 Turn off and unplug heater and let cool before servicing.
-Only a qualified service person should service and repair heater. - 10.
-To prevent performance problems, do not use propane/LP fuel tank of less than 100 lbs. capacity. - 11.
-A WARNING: Do not allow fans to blow directly into the heater.
-Avoid any drafts that alter burner flame patterns. - 12.
+Only a qualified service person should service and repair heater. - 9.
+To prevent performance problems, do not use Propane/LP fuel tank of less than 100 lbs. capacity. - 10.
+AWARNING: Do not allow fans to blow directly into the heater.
+Avoid any drafts that alter burner flame patterns. - 11.
 SAVE THESE INSTRUCTIONS.